🚨 Scam Guide · 2026

 Red Flags

-• Boy or man near the station claims your specific booking is cancelled or the hotel is full
+• Boy or man near the station claims your specific booking is canceled or the hotel is full

 • Tells you he knows your hotel but leads you in a direction that doesn't match your map